covcom/303CEM/02 Networking Fundamentals/README.md

 # Networking Fundamentals - Building virtual networks with a gateway

+## Extended Instructions (Latest)

+Download the base iso image of the [Alpine](https://alpinelinux.org/downloads/) distro and use this to build a new VirtualBox image.

+- Type Linux/Other Linux 64bit
+- 512MB RAM
+- 1GB HDD
+- Adapter 1: internal
+- Adapter 2: NAT

+log in with the `root` username (there is no password, then run the `setup-alpine` command.

+- use the defaults for most options.
+- choose the sda disk and use it as **sys**.

 You will be creating a virtual network of at least three virtual machines (VMs).
 One VM should be identified as a gateway and another should be identified as a web server.

  1. Download [Alpine](https://alpinelinux.org/downloads/)